Evie Rabjohn: Aston Villa (2021–2023)

+Manchester United (2023–2026)

 On 3 May 2023, Rabjohn signed a pre-contract agreement with Manchester United, formally joining the club at the end of the season although she began training with the team immediately.

 On 19 July 2024, it was announced that Rabjohn would begin rehabilitation with United having ruptured her anterior cruciate ligament (ACL) on international duty.

 On 4 September 2025, Sunderland announced that Rabjohn would join them on season-long loan for the 2025–26 season.
+On 6 January 2026, she returned to Manchester United having played in six matches for Sunderland.

+Celtic FC (2026–present)

+On 6 February 2026, SWPL 1 side Celtic FC announced that Rabjohn had signed a two-and-a-half year deal with the club.

 International career

 On 24 March 2022, Rabjohn made her England under-17 debut in a 2–1 defeat to France during the second round of 2022 UEFA Women's Under-17 Championship qualification.
 Six days later she scored her first youth international goal on 30 March, in an 8–0 victory over Croatia as England failed to qualify, finishing second in the group behind France.

 In September 2022, Rabjohn was selected for England under-19s for the 2023 U19 Championship qualification campaign, making her debut on 5 October in a 5–0 victory over Slovenia.
 She appeared in five of the six matches as England progressed from the first round before finishing behind Spain in the second round group stage.

 On 17 July 2024, during the 2024 U19 Championship match against Serbia, Rabjohn was stretchered off the pitch after suffering an ACL injury.